 Ecosystem and Community

 Although big enough, Vue's ecosystem feels significantly smaller than that of React's.
-As its backed by Facebook, React gained very fast early momentum and attracted a substantial crowd of opensource developers.
+As it's backed by Facebook, React gained very fast early momentum and attracted a substantial crowd of opensource developers.
 So the community is much larger when you develop with React.
 However, the considerably large ecosystem is not necessarily a blessing as it tends to overwhelm newcomers pretty easily.
 Despite being too large, the React ecosystem isn't unmatched to Vue's.
 As the official comparison suggests, Vue updates it's additional libraries alongside its core library frequently.
 On the other hand, React leaves this task solely up to the community and focuses more on updating the core part of their library.

 Tooling plays an important role when it comes to production.
 As large-scale applications require a lot of analysis and optimization, access to more extensive and full-fledged dev tools is a priority in most organizations.
 Overall, the react-devtools seem a little more mature than Vue's.
 It shows developers not only the components but also their connection to the DOM.
 This gives developers some essential insights into their app's working at a system level right from the development period.
 However, Vue's dev tools are not incomparable to React's.
 In fact, Vue seems to do pretty well with its limited number of dev tools.

 Testing is an essential part when it comes to delivering large-scale web applications.
 Due to its substantial corporate backing, React seems to be ahead of Vue in this regard.
 React has its personalized testing framework known as Jest.
 It contains nearly everything developers would need when testing their new app.
 So, you won't be spending a lot of times for finding the right testing mechanism with React.
 Jest integrates very naturally with React and makes testing a breeze.
 However, Vue is also getting improved regularly in this domain.
 They provide developers the ability to test their web apps by using Karma configurations for Webpack and Browserify.
 Given some time and determination, developers can also integrate Jest with Vue to test their app.

 Although they both try to solve the same set of problems, React is still a much larger and capable tool to build frontend components.
 However, Vue is getting much faster momentum and experiencing rapid growth in the community.
 It even surpassed both React, and Angular by numbers of Github stars this year.
 Also, with backing from Alibaba, the most prominent eCommerce organization in the world, VueJS is undoubtedly going to be on par with React, if not better very soon.